 Foreign nationals who wish to study in the U. S. may be granted F or M visa classification, allowing them to remain in the U.S. until the completion of their studies, with certain restrictions.
 Students whose attendance ranges from elementary school through postdoctoral studies are classified in the F visa category; students in vocational or nonacademic programs are classified in the M visa category and are subject to greater restrictions.
 A foreign national cannot be granted F status to attend a public elementary school or a publicly funded adult education program.
 A foreign national cannot be granted F status to attend a public secondary school unless they reimburse the school for the cost of the education and they remain at the school no more than 1 year.
 In order to obtain either an F or M nonimmigrant visa classification, the foreign national must apply for and be accepted by a “Student and Exchange Visitor Program” (SEVIS) approved school, maintained by the U. S. Immigration and Customs Enforcement (ICE).
-A Michigan student visa lawyer could help an immigrant with this application process.
-Let our dedicated attorneys help you achieve your goals of coming to the US for higher education.
+Our Michigan student visa lawyers could help an immigrant with this application process.

 In order to obtain an F visa, the foreign national must demonstrate that they have sufficient funds available to them to support themselves completely during the entire proposed course of study.
 The foreign student must have funds currently available at their disposal for at least the coming academic year.
 The student must also demonstrate that barring any unforeseen change in circumstances, adequate funds would be available in the same amount throughout the student’s academic program.
 Failure to meet this requirement, may result in denial of the F visa.
 This requirement is critical since, with certain exceptions, foreign students are generally not allowed to work during their academic program.